scottaohara/accessible_components/README.md

 # Accessible Components

 I've built some accessible components based on testing with users, needs of past projects, and official specifications.
+Also, I just like making these things :)

-These components all reside in their own individual repositories.
-Some are written in ES5 JavaScript, and can be easily added to any exiting project.
-Others require jQuery as a dependency.
-While some are just straight markup patterns and any additional functionality would need to be supplied via the underlying language of a particular project (e.g. PHP, Ruby, more JavaScript)
+These components all live in their own individual repositories.
+Some are written in ES5 JavaScript, and should be pretty easy to add to an exiting project.
+Other older scripts require jQuery as a dependency.
+There are even a few that are just straight markup patterns, and any additional functionality would need to be supplied via the underlying language of a particular project (e.g. PHP, Ruby, more JavaScript).

 ## Vanilla JavaScripts
 * [ARIA Accordions](https://github.com/scottaohara/accessible_accordions)